pride-land/frontend-pride-land/README.md

 # 🌻 Project-Pride-Land

 ## 🐐 Goal
 This is the front-end repository for our project Pride Farm!
-Our mission is to assist the farm NPO ぷらいどらんど in making a website for its community;
-a place where anyone and everyone can come together and particpate in farming regardless of their health conditions.
+Our mission is to assist the farm NPO ぷらいどらんど in making a website for its community: a place where everyone can come together and particpate in farming regardless of their health conditions.

 ## 💬 Mission
-We want to be able to express what ぷらいどらんど stands for and ensure that their message of companionship, acceptance, and community is displayed.
-Not only that, but we also strive to make this website easy to maintain and understand for the staff at the NPO.
+We aim to clearly express what ぷらいどらんど stands for and ensure that its message of companionship, acceptance, and community is conveyed.
+Additionally, we strive to make this website easy for the NPO staff to maintain and understand.

 ## 💻 Built with: